forentfraps/ctfwriteups/sekaictf2024/x64_extension/WRITEUP.md

 Source code for my solution is in the same repo and the same folder as this writeup

 ## Initial analysis
-It comes as a elf 64 executable and a flag.txt.enc, which implies that the program takes a flag.txt as input and produces an .enc version.
+It comes as a elf 64 executable (x64_extension, binary included in this repo) and a flag.txt.enc, which implies that the program takes a flag.txt as input and produces an .enc version.

 After opening it in IDA and locating the main function we see it loading 16 byte values which looked like hardcoded keys.